 Media Production — Prepares graduates for successful careers in audio, video and digital media production.
 Possible jobs after graduation include audio and video recording, editing, producing, and animating for production groups and in-house agencies in corporations, non-profit organizations, and public institutions.

 Multimedia Journalism — Prepares graduates for successful careers in journalism.
 Students choose one of four concentrations: broadcasting, news-editorial, photojournalism and sports journalism.
 Possible jobs after graduation include producing, reporting, writing, editing, graphic designing, photographing, and anchoring positions at television news and radio stations, newspapers, magazines and other convergent newsrooms.

 Public Relations — Prepares graduates for successful careers as professional communicators who help clients tell their stories.
 Possible jobs after graduation include working with public relations firms, corporations, public institutions, and non-profit organizations.

-Students majoring in Advertising, Broadcast Journalism, Electronic Media Production, Journalism and Public Relations are expected to have access to a DSLR camera capable of video recording.
+Students majoring in Advertising, Film, Media Production, Integrated Marketing Communication, Multimedia Journalism, and Public Relations are expected to have access to a DSLR camera capable of video recording.
 The Canon Rebel is the minimum acceptable camera for these majors.